 Junior/Senior Prom: Underclassmen (freshmen and sophomores) may only attend the Prom and After-Prom if escorted by a junior or senior.
 Out-of-district or out-of-high school students who are high school age or older must pre-register in the high school office and receive administrative permission to attend the Prom and After-Prom.
-No grade school or Junior High students of any age will be allowed to attend Prom or After-Prom.
+This pre-registration must be received in the high school office no later than Wednesday of the week of the dance/event.
+No grade school or Junior High students of any age will be allowed to attend Prom or After- Prom.
 No person 21 or over may attend.
 Formal dress will be expected at the Prom; shorts or t-shirts will not be allowed.
 After-Prom is organized and supervised by parents; it is not a school-sponsored event and no school supervision is provided.